No Modality Left Behind: Adapting to Missing Modalities via Knowledge Distillation for Brain Tumor Segmentation: Introduction

 To address this challenge, we propose an Adapter-based Missing Modality (AdaMM) Network comprising a Graph-guided Adaptive Refinement Module (GARM), a Bi-Bottleneck Distillation Module (BBDM), and a Lesion-Presence-Guided Reliability Module (LGRM).
-In GARM, a lightweight 3D residual module based on an Adapter Bank captures combination-specific features, while a graph convolutional network replaces conventional convolutions to address their weakness in modeling irregular and long-range dependencies, thereby enhancing semantic association modeling and representation refinement.
+In GARM, a lightweight 3D residual module based on an Adapter Bank captures combination-specific features, while a graph convolutional network replaces conventional convolutions to address their weakness in modeling irregular and long-range dependencies, thereby modeling structured semantic consistency across modality completion pathways, an objective that has not been systematically explored in existing missing-modality segmentation methods.
 In BBDM, a Global Style Matching Module (GSME) and a teacher-student discriminator, coupled with adversarial feature alignment and mean-squared-error loss, achieve precise matching and fusion of bottleneck features between teacher and student models, preserving structural information and textural details between missing-modality and complete-modality pathways and markedly improving robustness and accuracy under modality absence.
-In LGRM, a lightweight auxiliary classification branch predicts the presence probabilities of lesion types, providing priors for segmentation and distillation and effectively suppressing false positives in hollow regions under missing-modality conditions.
+In LGRM, a lightweight auxiliary classification branch predicts the presence probabilities of lesion types, providing priors for segmentation and distillation and effectively suppressing false positives in hollow regions under missing-modality conditions, while introducing for the first time an explicit lesion presence discrimination branch that injects lesion existence priors into the main segmentation task via a tailored loss formulation.\\

 Meanwhile, during preliminary investigations of this study, we found that Zhou \textit{et al.} \cite{c29zhou2024multimodal} systematically categorized existing missing-modality learning methods as imputation-based or imputation-free.
 Imputation-based approaches compensate for missing modalities by generating data, creating features, or retrieving samples.
 Data generation methods employ generative adversarial networks (GANs) \cite{c2goodfellow2020generative} or variational autoencoders (VAEs) \cite{c3kingma2013auto} to synthesize missing images conditioned on available modalities; however, the synthetic outputs often lack clinical realism and anatomical fidelity.
 Feature generation methods predict missing modality features via aggregation mechanisms but heavily depend on existing modalities and fail to recover critical diagnostic cues of the absent modality.
 Sample retrieval strategies select similar, fully modal cases to supplement missing information, but are limited by the quality of the database and entail high computational costs.
 Imputation-free methods eschew data synthesis and instead enhance performance through multi-task learning, knowledge distillation, or robustness-oriented strategies.
 Multi-task learning introduces auxiliary tasks to promote robust shared representations but requires careful weight balancing; knowledge distillation transfers knowledge via teacher-student architectures, boosting accuracy yet risking loss of deep semantic information and involving complex design; robustness enhancement leverages data augmentation or adversarial training to improve tolerance to modality absence, but its efficacy depends on meticulous strategy and parameter selection.